yesidc/MLinPractice/README.md

 - `-v` or `--validation_size` determines the relative size of the validation set and defaults to 0.2 (i.e., 20 % of the data).
 - `-s` or `--seed` determines the seed for intializing the random number generator used for creating the randomized split.
 Using the same seed across multiple runs ensures that the same split is generated.
 If no seed is set, the current system time will be used.

+### Grid
+The preprocessing steps described on this section can be also executed on the grid.
+To do so use `qsub preprocessing.sge`

 ## Feature Extraction